t0nik/AI-lab-Traffic-Sign-Classification/README.md

 ## AI lab project: Traffic sign detection
 A python implementation of detection of traffic signs using machine learning.
+After cloning the repo, remember to change script path and working directory in run configuration.

 ### Algorithms: